CodeFork/PersistenceRest/readme.md

 ﻿##Basic idea

-Just run the solution from command line and you get a rest interface on localhost:8080 for any json data.

 The data stores as Json in Esent (the native windows data sln).

 See sample implementation in https://github.com/joeriks/Almhult

+(Just run the command line project in Almhult and you get a rest interface on localhost:8080 for any json data.)

 ###Built in REST-interface